Is the Law of Attraction a real and true universal principle? Or is it just hype and pseudoscience, marketed by energetic salesmen of snake oil?

 Summing up: As Farber himself says in the quote above, he does not disprove the Law of Attraction in this argument.
 So argument 14 is a no-go, in terms of potentially casting doubt on the Law of Attraction.

-As I noted in the beginning, my expectation was that Farber would have a very hard time disproving the Law of Attraction.
-For in my experience, the Law of Attraction is definitely a 100% valid principle.
+As I noted in the beginning, my expectation was that Farber would have a very hard time disproving the authorized version of Law of Attraction.
+For in my experience, it is definitely a 100% valid principle.

 And I was right.
-Farber did not succeed in proving it, neither in a conclusive manner, nor in a “loose” manner.
-The only thing he did succeed in proving (although he most probably did not realize it at the time), was that the Law of Attraction is true (see argument 13 above).
+Farber did not succeed in proving it is false, neither in a conclusive manner, nor in a “loose” manner.
+In fact, he almost succeeded in proving it is TRUE (although he most probably did not realize it at the time), as seen in argument 13 above.

 All in all: we are good.
 The Law of Attraction is real.